 SRH Hochschule Berlin offers credit-bearing and non-credit-bearing language classes in German.
 Credit-bearing classes have to be stated on the learning agreement.
 Non-credit-bearing language classes are not free of charge.
 Please note that not every level will be offered in every semester.
 Language classes may overlap with regular classes.

 After the application process, SRH will be in touch with you regarding your course choices.
 Once finalized on SRH's end, you will receive information about the classes, which will be available to exchange students during the semester you applied for.
 You will then be asked to complete either a Course Selection Form for Incoming Exchange Students.
-Before submitting it, please discuss your course choices with Goldring and your BSM advisor.
+Before submitting it, please discuss your course choices with your Study Abroad & Exchange and BSM advisors.

 Professors' teaching styles vary.
 Some classes are almost wholly lecture-based and very formal.
 Others are less formal and more interactive.
 Course schedules are not as rigid as they are in the U.S. so some weeks you may have several classes and some weeks you may have only 1 or 2 classes.